xianzhan-yang/trove/linux/README.md

-## display a "Today's Tasks" message when logging into a Linux system
+## Display a "Today's Tasks" message when logging into a Linux system

 ---